 Gap Inc. began sourcing from more sustainably-grown cotton programs in 2016 and within just three years more than half (57%) of the cotton in its products came from these sources.
 It has joined the U.S. Cotton Trust Protocol and the 2025 Sustainable Cotton Challenge to help enable it to bridge the remaining 43% to use 100% sustainably-sourced cotton across all its products by 2025.

-The U.S. Cotton Trust Protocol enables brands and retailers like Gap Inc. to better track the cotton entering their supply chain: the combination of a unique credit accounting system and the Permanent Bale Identification (PBI) system enables brands to have improved transparency throughout the supply chain.
-The Protocol works together with Field to Market: The Alliance for Sustainable Agriculture and Control Union Certifications North America, and is on the Textile Exchange’s list of 36 preferred fibers and materials from which more than 170 brands and retailers can select through Textile Exchange’s Material Change Index program.
+The U.S. Cotton Trust Protocol provides brands and retailers like Gap Inc. full supply chain transparency through its Protocol Consumption Management Solution.
+The Trust Protocol works together with Field to Market: The Alliance for Sustainable Agriculture and Control Union Certifications North America, and is on the Textile Exchange’s list of 36 preferred fibers and materials from which more than 170 brands and retailers can select through Textile Exchange’s Material Change Index program.
 It is also part of Cotton 2040 and the CottonUp guide.